Kimserey/BlogArchive/20160308_create_forms_with_websharper_forms.md

 ```

 The `Submitter` type exposes a `Trigger` function which allows the form to be triggered and a `View` which observe the `Result<'T>` of the form.
+A `Submitter` is just a type hiding a `View.SnapshotOn` where `Trigger` triggers the snapshot of the current value of the form.
+If you are interested, you can find its definition [here](https://github.com/intellifactory/websharper.ui.next/blob/master/WebSharper.UI.Next/Reactive.fs#L423).

 The `View` can be used to display inline errors and errors returned from the `async call`.

 ### Mapping async function and result